ibm-cloud-docs/EventStreams/quick_setup_guide.md

 # Quick setup guide for {{site.data.keyword.messagehub}} for {{site.data.keyword.cloud_notm}}
 {: #quick_setup_guide}

-**Questions and to do:**
-* _Can you update topics via the UI?
-Can you view cluster info via the UI?_
-* _What are the suggested topic naming strategies?_
-* _How do you describe the cluster?_
-* _Produce and consume data.
-Support for different languages - show Java library_

 This tutorial guides you through the steps to quickly start using {{site.data.keyword.messagehub}} by provisioning an instance, creating a topic and a credential, and then producing and consuming data.
 Additionally, you'll learn how to connect {{site.data.keyword.mon_full}} and {{site.data.keyword.at_full}}, and optionally how to use Kafka Connect or ksqlDB.
 Finally, you'll also find out how to get help with {{site.data.keyword.messagehub}}.